Renewing Your CDL in Colorado

 The requirements are a breath of fresh air when compared to the actual acquiring of a CDL, but there is still plenty to bring along to ensure everything goes smoothly.
 Of course, if you are a CDL veteran this just might be old hat for you.

-Make sure to bring your expiring CDL license and a current DOT medical certificate.
-You will also need to bring a check or money order to cover the renewal fee of $35.
+Make sure to bring your expiring CDL license and a current Medical Examination Report (Form 649-F).
+You will also need to bring a check or money order to cover the renewal fee of $15.50.

-Renewing a new hazmat endorsement, which according to the Federal Motor Carrier Safety Administration (FMCSA) must be renewed at least every five years, is a bit more complicated.
+Renewing a new hazmat endorsement, which according to the Federal Motor Carrier Safety Administration (FMCSA) must be renewed, is a bit more complicated.
 It's the same procedure as getting your first background check.

-- Retake and score at least 80% on the written hazmat test.
+- Retake the written hazmat test.
 This is done at the licensing office.

 For fingerprinting, you will need to go to a certified hazmat fingerprinting facility.

-You must self-certify your type of vehicle operation with the Colorado DMV by January 2014.
+You must self-certify your type of vehicle operation with the Colorado DMV.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate